LoGan070raGnaR/TechTrickLibrary/powershell-basic-notes.md

 These notes cover the PowerShell profiles and execution policies.
 Profiles allow customizations to the PowerShell environment, while execution policies control script execution.
 Understanding profiles and execution policies is essential for managing and running scripts in PowerShell.

 ---

+# PowerShell: Variables, Types & PSDrives

+In this section, we will cover variables, data types, and PSDrives in PowerShell.

+## Variables
+Variables in PowerShell are used to store and manipulate data.
+They are denoted with the `$` prefix.
+Here are some key points about variables:

+- To create a variable, use the format `$variableName = value`.
+For example, `$anything = "any text or anything"` creates a variable named `$anything` and assigns it the value `"any text or anything"`.
+- Variables can hold different types of data, such as text, numbers, or objects.
+- You can display the value of a variable using `Write-Host $variableName`.
+For example, `Write-Host $anything` will display `"any text or anything"`.
+- If you try to display a variable that doesn't exist, PowerShell will not display anything.

+## Data Types
+In PowerShell, variables have types associated with them.
+Understanding the data types is essential for working with variables effectively.
+Here are some important details:

+- PowerShell is object-oriented, and variables can store different types of data, such as strings, integers, floats, arrays, or custom objects.
+- To determine the type of a variable, you can use the `GetType()` method.
+For example, `$variable.GetType()` retrieves the type information of the variable.
+- Using `$variable.GetType() | fl *`, you can display all properties and methods associated with the type.
+- PowerShell provides a variety of data types, and you can explore them further by referring to resources such as "ss64.com".

+### Examples
+Let's look at some examples to understand variables and data types in PowerShell:

+- `$anything.GetType()` displays the type of the `$anything` variable, helping you understand the underlying data type of the value stored in the variable.
+- `(Get-Process | Select -First 1).GetType()` retrieves the type of a process object obtained using the `Get-Process` cmdlet.
+- `(Get-Process | Select -First 1).GetType().FullName` shows the fully qualified name of the type associated with the process object.
+- PowerShell allows you to create objects of specific types.
+For example, `[IPAddress]"10.0.0.1"` creates an IP address object, and `[MailAddress]"john@gmail.com"` creates a mail address object.
+- When you try to assign an invalid value, such as `[IPAddress]"256.0.0.1"`, PowerShell returns an error indicating that it is not a valid IP address.

+## PSDrives
+PowerShell provides a concept called PSDrives, which allow you to navigate various data stores in a consistent manner.
+Here's what you need to know:

+- PSDrives provide a consistent way to interact with different data stores, including file systems, registry hives, certificates, and more.
+- Use `Get-PSDrive` to display all available PSDrives.
+It shows a list of logical drives and their associated providers.
+- For example, you can navigate to the `Variable` PSDrive using `cd Variable:` and then use `Get-ChildItem` to explore and manage variables.
+- The `Env` drive represents environment variables.
+You can navigate to it using `cd Env:` and then use `Get-ChildItem` (`ls`) to list the available environment variables.
+- To access a specific environment variable, use the format `$env:VariableName`.
+For example, `$env:windir` displays the value of the `windir` environment variable.

+These examples cover working with variables, data types, and PSDrives in PowerShell.
+Understanding variables and data types is crucial for manipulating and interacting with different types of data in PowerShell.